Desperate Living: Production

 Art director Vincent Peranio built the exterior sets for Mortville on a 26-acre farm in Hampstead, Maryland, owned by Waters' friend, Peter Koper.
 The exterior sets were largely constructed of plywood and rubbish Peranio and Waters had collected from around Baltimore.
 Production manager Robert Maier recalled the challenges of shooting without adequate facilities, how the cast and crew overwhelmed the farm's septic system, how heavy rains nearly washed away the set, and how "charmed" Waters seemed through it all.

 The Mortville interiors were filmed in a 5000-sq-ft, second-story loft in a rented warehouse located in Fells Point, Baltimore.
 The space was unheated, noisy, and poorly suited for film production according to Maier.

 Desperate Living was edited for 10 weeks in the basement of editor Charles Roggero's home.
-It was Waters' first film with original music, by Chris Lobingier and Allen Yanus, to provide a "cheesy Doctor Zhivago-type score".
+It was Waters' first film with original music, by Chris Lobingier and Allen Yanus, whom Waters asked to provide a "cheesy Doctor Zhivago-type score".